DanielTockan/Crypto-Tracker/README.md

 ## The Brief

-- Consume a public API.
+- Consume a public API
-- Have several components.
+- Have several components
-- The app should include a router - with several pages.
+- The app should include a router - with several pages
-- Include wireframes.
+- Include wireframes
-- Have semantically clean HTML.
+- Have semantically clean HTML
-- Be deployed online and accessible to the public.
+- Be deployed online and accessible to the public

 ## Technologies Used: